Skip to main content Skip to sitemap

 School Backpack

-Parent/family engagement in schools is a shared responsibility between educators, social workers, child and youth workers, parents and families, administrators, school board staff, government, public health and community partners (community groups, faith groups, CAS, YMCA, etc.) that are committed to reaching out to engage parents and families in meaningful ways.
-Parents/family engagement has a significant impact on children’s academic and developmental goals, as well as their health and well-being.
-Below you will find resource to help you engage parents, families and caregivers in their child’s learning experience.
+Family engagement in schools is a shared responsibility between Educators, Social Workers, Child and Youth Workers, parents and families, Administrators, school board staff, government, public health and community partners.
+For engagement to be effective, all parties should be committed to reaching out in meaningful ways.
+Family engagement has a significant impact on children’s academic and developmental goals, as well as their health and well-being.

 Home-Based Engagement